Nonclassical nullifiers for quantum hypergraph states: Feasible sources of triadic interactions

 Beyond the rotating wave approximation, triadic interactions arise naturally from the Coulomb interaction between 2 harmonically trapped particles, with equal charge and equal mass, confined along the $z$-axis and with inter-particle distance at equilibrium $z_0$.
 The third order interaction term in an expansion around the relative positions takes the form $H_3=-\frac{3\kappa}{z_0^4}\Delta z\left(3\left(\Delta x^2+\Delta y^2\right)-2\Delta z^2\right)$ where $\Delta x=x_1-x_2$, $\Delta y=y_1-y_2$ and $\Delta z=z_1-z_2$ are the relative positions of the ions.
 The induced interaction between orthogonal modes results in terms like $(x_1-x_2)^2\left(z_1-z_2\right)$, whose expansion includes the triadic terms $x_1x_2z_1$ and $x_1x_2z_2$~\cite{marquet_phononphonon_2003,lemmer_quantum_2018}.
 While most accessible for trapped ion systems, such interactions may also become available for levitated particles, at vastly different mass and frequency scales to ions~\cite{penny_sympathetic_2023}.
 Ion traps with specially designed geometries can also implement nonlinear intermodal interactions, as used in quantum thermodynamics experiments~\cite{rosnagel_single-atom_2016}.
-Moreover, for superconducting circuit elements a three-wave mixer known as a SNAIL was proposed~\cite{zorin_josephson_2016,frattini_3-wave_2017} and then implemented~\cite{frattini_optimizing_2018,ezenkova_broadband_2022}, and has the capacity to display the required triadic interactions.
+Moreover, for superconducting circuit elements a three-wave mixer known as a SNAIL was proposed~\cite{zorin_josephson_2016,frattini_3-wave_2017} and then implemented~\cite{frattini_optimizing_2018,ezenkova_broadband_2022,eriksson_universal_2024}, and has the capacity to display the required triadic interactions.
+Proposals for tetradic interactions are, to our knowledge, still theoretical as in the context of superconducting circuits~\cite{kawakami_four-body_2025}.
+As discussed above, these systems have the advantage that their predominant source of decoherence is loss rather than thermalisation, which our results suggest will minimalise the required initial linear squeezing.